Jemo69/Jemo69/README.md

 # 💫 About Me:
 ## release
 * [todoist-cli](https://github.com/Jemo69/todoist-cli/) - a project to let me see my todo list for my terminal
-* [Appflowy MCP](https://github.com/Jemo69/Appflowy-MCP) - this is MCP for open soucres notion alternative to appflowy which do database operation with appfllowy through the api
+* [Appflowy MCP](https://github.com/Jemo69/Appflowy-MCP) - this is MCP for open soucres notion alternative called  appflowy which do database operation with appfllowy through the api
 ## upcoming
 OpenPsalm - Opensource version of video psalm (coming soon)